praveen-prajapat/SOC_2025/README.md

 # Path to strategies
-Strategies for all the six instruments are there in strategies folder above
+Strategies for all the eight instruments are there in strategies folder above

 # SOC 2025: Algorithmic Trading in Python